A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 INTRODUCTION

-Cuisine is an integral part of the culture of every nation.
-It is not for nothing that ethnographers begin their study of the life of any nation by studying its cuisine, because it reflects the history, way of life and customs of the people in a concentrated form.
-Russian cuisine is no exception in this sense, it is also part of our culture, our history.
+An integral part of the culture of every nation is cuisine.
+It is not without reason that ethnographers begin their study of the life of any people by studying their cuisine, for it reflects in a concentrated form the history, life and customs of the people.
+Russian cuisine in this sense is no exception; it is also part of our culture, our history.

-The first meager information about Russian cuisine is contained in the oldest written sources of the 11th-17th centuries, chronicles, lives, words, teachings, etc. The most complete information about ancient Russian cuisine can be found in Domostroy, a literary monument of the 15th-16th centuries, which summarized the previous experience and regulating the conduct of affairs within the framework of domestic life.
+The first meager information about Russian cuisine is contained in the oldest written sources of the 11th-17th centuries, chronicles, lives, words, teachings, etc. The most complete information about ancient Russian cuisine can be found in Domostroy, a literary monument of the 15th-16th centuries, which summarized the previous experience and regulating the procedure for conducting affairs within the framework of home life.
 Old Russian cuisine began to take shape in the 9th century and reached its peak by the 15th century.
-Naturally, the natural and geographical conditions had the greatest influence on the formation of the cuisine in the first place.
-The abundance of rivers, lakes, forests contributed to the appearance in Russian cuisine of a large number of dishes from fish, game, mushrooms, wild berries.
+Naturally, the formation of cuisine was primarily influenced by natural and geographical conditions.
+The abundance of rivers, lakes, and forests contributed to the appearance in Russian cuisine of a large number of dishes from fish, game, mushrooms, and wild berries.

 The originality of the dishes of Russian national cuisine was determined not only by the set of products from which the food was prepared, but also by the peculiarities of their preparation in the Russian oven.
-Initially, Russian stoves were made without chimneys and were heated "in a black way".
-Later, stoves with pipes appeared, and then stoves began to be added to the stoves and ovens were built in.
-Food was cooked in the Russian stove, bread was baked, kvass and beer were brewed, edible stocks were dried on the stove.
-The stove heated the dwelling, old people and children slept on the stove, and in some areas they steamed in a large firebox of a Russian stove, like in a bathhouse.
+Initially, Russian stoves were made without chimneys and heated “black”.
+Later, stoves with pipes appeared, and then stoves began to be added to the stoves and ovens were built into them.
+In the Russian stove they cooked food, baked bread, brewed kvass and beer, and dried food supplies on the stove.
+The stove heated the home, old people and children slept on the stove, and in some areas they steamed in the large firebox of the Russian stove, as if in a bathhouse.

-The food cooked in the Russian oven had excellent taste.
-This was facilitated by the shape of the dishes, the temperature regime and uniform heating from all sides.
-In the Russian stove, food was cooked in clay pots and cast iron.
+The food cooked in a Russian oven had excellent taste.
+This was facilitated by the shape of the dishes, temperature conditions and uniform heating on all sides.
+In the Russian oven, food was cooked in clay pots and cast iron pots.
 Both had a narrow neck, a small bottom and large convex sides.
-The narrow neck reduced evaporation and contact with air, thereby contributing to a better preservation of vitamins, nutrients and aromatics.
+The narrow neck reduced evaporation and contact with air, thereby promoting better preservation of vitamins, nutrients and aromatic substances.

-Food in the Russian oven was cooked almost without boiling due to the fact that the temperature in the oven gradually decreased, because the oven was first heated and then cooked in it.
-Thus, the food in the Russian oven steamed more, or, as they said before, languished.
+Food in a Russian oven was cooked almost without boiling due to the fact that the temperature in the oven gradually decreased, because the oven was first heated and then cooked in it.
+Thus, the food in the Russian oven steamed more, or, as they used to say, simmered.
 Fish dishes, soups, etc. were especially tasty.

-From time immemorial, Russians settled along the banks of rivers, lakes and seas, which abounded in fish at that time.
-The abundance, cheapness and availability of all kinds of fish determined the abundance and variety of the fish table.
+From time immemorial, Russians settled along the banks of rivers, lakes and seas, which at that time abounded in fish.
+The abundance, cheapness and availability of all kinds of fish determined the abundance and diversity of the fish table.
 There were no special prohibitions on fish from the church: on most fasting days, fish was allowed to be eaten, with the exception of only some days of strict fasting.
-The fish was boiled, steamed, baked, stewed, stewed, fried, stuffed, watered with various broths, brines, gravies.
-River, lake and anadromous fish, that is, those that spawn in rivers, were especially valued.
+The fish was boiled, steamed, baked, stewed, poached, fried, stuffed, doused with various decoctions, brines, and gravies.
+River, lake and migratory fish, that is, those that spawn in rivers, were especially valued.
 But sea fish were not uncommon on the Russian table: cod, herring, navaga, haddock, saury, smelt, flounder and others.
-To this day, the favorite fish of Arkhangelsk residents is cod, and the inhabitants of the Black Sea region - horse mackerel and mackerel.
+To this day, cod remains the favorite fish of Arkhangelsk residents, and horse mackerel and mackerel for residents of the Black Sea region.

-Live, fresh, frozen and salted fish get on the home table.
+Live, fresh, frozen and salted fish comes to the home table.

 Live fish is considered the most delicious.
-In order to keep the fish alive for several days, in old cookbooks it was advised to pour a glass of vodka into the fish’s mouth, cover it with wet moss and put it in the cellar, or put a piece of bread dipped in water into the fish’s mouth and place it in the snow.
-Live fish were recommended to be slaughtered, not letting it fall asleep, since sleeping fish was considered much worse than freshly slaughtered.
-To kill the fish, it was advised to make an incision behind the head, separating the brain from the spinal column.
-In modern books, on the contrary, it is recommended to make a deep incision in the throat so that the blood drains.
-We often buy fresh or frozen fish.
-In this case, you need to make sure that it is fresh.
-Fresh fish have bright red gills, bulging transparent eyes, smooth shiny scales, and an unbloated belly.
+In order to keep the fish alive for several days, ancient cookbooks advised pouring a glass of vodka into the fish’s mouth, covering it with damp moss and placing it in the cellar, or putting a piece of bread soaked in water in the fish’s mouth and placing it in the snow.
+It was recommended to slaughter live fish without allowing it to fall asleep, since asleep fish was considered much worse than freshly slaughtered fish.
+To slaughter a fish, it was advised to make an incision behind the head, separating the brain from the spinal column.
+In modern books, on the contrary, they recommend making a deep cut in the throat to drain the blood.
+More often we buy fresh or frozen fish.
+At the same time, you need to make sure that it is fresh.
+Fresh fish have bright red gills, bulging transparent eyes, smooth shiny scales, and an unswollen abdomen.

 Frozen fish and fish fillets must be properly defrosted before cooking in order to preserve their taste and nutritional value as much as possible.
-Whole frozen fish is recommended to be thawed in salted cold water (for 1 kg of fish - 2 liters of water and 2 teaspoons of salt).
-Fish fillets, as well as decapitated, gutted fish, are best defrosted in the air.
+Whole frozen fish is recommended to be defrosted in salted cold water (for 1 kg of fish - 2 liters of water and 2 teaspoons of salt).
+It is better to defrost fish fillets, as well as headless and gutted fish in air.
 In any case, the fish should not be thawed completely.
 Defrosting ends as soon as the temperature inside the frozen fish reaches -1-0°C.

 Salted fish should be soaked in cold water, changing the water several times.